Film review, by Jason Day, of D.W. Griffith’s early silent movie epic Judith of Bethulia, starring Blanche Sweet in the title role.

 Although the hand to hand combat scenes lacks finesse, the action as Bethulia comes under attack is impressively filmed – the screen is constantly packed with platforms toppling over, horses charging around and soldiers scrambling up and down the walls and on ladders.
 It’s like Lord of the Rings without the CGI.

 Sweet was one the most popular performers during this era and maintained that success right through to the very early days of sound, but her performance here is aggravatingly melodramatic, the worst kind of theatrical overacting with explosive hand gestures, unnecessary swooning and eye-rolling.

 Directors during the silent era would instruct their actors off-camera about how to emote as the camera’s turned and in Sweet’s rough performance, one can easily tell when Griffith was asking her to change tack.

 More amusing is her transformation from grieving widow to titular temptress – a peacock feather headband must be the most simply and arousing makeover in film history.

 This print, copyrighted from TVdays, also features a disastrous score, a comic fudge that ruins any dramatic tension or action by reducing the proceedings to an extended Keystone Cops film.

-The silly, canned crowd sound effects also don’t help – cheering when people are actually running and screaming is not a clever addition.
+The silly, canned crowd sound effects from a recent edit don’t help.
+Cheering when people are actually running and screaming is not a clever addition.